User Case: Can I Sync iCloud and Dropbox

 In a word, you can sync iCloud Photos to Dropbox on Mac/computer by their desktop folders and web apps.
 And you can utilize the Save function of iCloud to sync photos from iCloud to Dropbox easily.

 Step 1: Create a MultCloud account by your email.
-Alternatively, you can press Try without signing up to get a temporary one.
+Alternatively, you can directly log in with your Google or Facebook account.

 That’s all about the methods to sync iCloud Photos to Dropbox on Mac/computer and iPhone.
-Anyway, you can use the iCloud and Dropbox folders, their web apps as well as the built-in “Save” feature.
-In addition, there’s a tip for you to sync Dropbox with another cloud easily by using MultCloud.
+Anyway, you can use the iCloud and Dropbox folders, their web apps as well as the built-in "Save" feature.
+In addition, you can sync iCloud Photos and Dropbox with most ease by using MultCloud.